Hafiz-Omer-code/toast-notification/README.md

 Responsive Design: Ensures compatibility across various devices, with smooth animations and adaptive layouts.
 Glassmorphism Styling: Buttons and notifications have frosted glass effects, providing a clean, modern aesthetic.
 Easy Integration: Simple HTML, CSS, and JavaScript structure allows for easy customization and integration into other projects.
-Demo
-You can check a live demo here (add link if deployed).

-Screenshots
-￼
-(Add screenshots of your project here)

 Technologies Used
 HTML: For structuring the interface.